vrdeeznuts/od-sideline-cam/README.md

 1. Ball outline when the geo is blocking the view.
 1. Colored ball trail to indicate who touched it last.
 1. Game scoreboard in the GUI:
-    - Team rosters (with goals and assists per player)
+    - Team rosters and stats
+        - Goals
+        - Assists
+        - Total pass attempts
+        - Completed passes
+        - Turnovers
+        - Steals
+        - Interceptions
     - Score
+    - Round number
     - Clock
     - Last player who scored
 1. Auto-clipping functionality for whenever goals are scored. [^1]